svalqui/svalqui.github.io/pages/notes_biopython.md

 ```
 if not setup it up before any commits

-## update you local master and fork
+## update your local master and fork
 your need your github token ready for this.
 ```
 git pull upstream master
 git push origin master
 ```
-with that you are ready to create your new branches for contributions.
+In your web interface chack the your fork copy *This branch is even with biopython:master. * with that you are ready to create your new branches for contributions.